jkvor/emysql/README.markdown

 	mysql> use hello_database;
 	mysql> create table hello_table (hello_text char(20));
 	mysql> grant all privileges on hello_database.* to hello_username@localhost identified by 'hello_password';

+#### Run Samples
+Sample programs are in ./samples.
+To run a hello world sample, create the database above at localhost, and:

+	$ cd samples
+	$ ./a_hello

+or make emysql.app and start a_hello manually along these lines (but also first create the database as given above):

+	$ make
+	$ cd samples
+	$ erlc a_hello.erl
+	$ erl -pa ../ebin -s a_hello run -s init stop -noshell

 ## TODO